 Throughout those years, up until around 2000, Andy was also named vice president of sales and provider of professional relations, became president of BCBS’ subsidiary Advance Insurance Co. and president of Premier Health Inc., another BCBS subsidiary.

 Then in 2007, the company’s former president and CEO announced his forthcoming retirement.
 It was then that Andy decided to apply for the position.

 “The board went on a search, and I put my name in the hat, along with a couple of other senior executives at Blue Cross Blue Shield,” Andy said.
 “I was already on the steering committee, and then I interviewed with the board and was selected in July.”

 But it wasn’t until Oct.
 1 that Andy stepped into the new job.

 When asked if he believes that growing up in Liberal has influenced his work ethic and his career, he said, “Yes.
 And for a couple of reasons.

 “One – my parents were from Alva, Okla., that same general area of the country, and they had a very strong work ethic,” Andy said.
 “I delivered potato chips for the Morton Potato Chip man when I was 8 years old.
 I used to carry in boxes, and the people in the businesses got upset with him because they said I was too little.
 But from my way of thinking – hey, I wanted my 50 cents.

 “I delivered SpudNuts (donuts) on my bicycle when I was a little kid,” he continued.
 “I started working at the Ideal Food Market with the Blackmores when I was 14 – cutting up chickens until the food safety people came by and saw I was using a knife and cutting up chickens.
 I lost my job.
+I forgot that it is better viagra or cialis.
 Then I started washing trucks out at Liberal Truck Service.”

 Andy’s parents both worked – his father ran the service department at a trucking outfit and his mother was a legal secretary.